Skip to content

 https://ultrasignup.com/register.aspx?did=78584

 I stayed at a chain hotel in nearby Lewiston, Maine, a town that had a surprisingly urban feel amid the vast rural landscape.
-There was an option to camp, but since I was crew-less I opted for the ease and comfort of a hotel.
+The race offered the option to camp, but since I was crew-less I opted for the ease and comfort of a hotel.
 I booked for the Friday night before and the Sunday night after the race, to ensure solid sleep before attempting the 3-hour drive home.
 (This Sunday night hotel reservation turned out to be an excellent motivator during the race to stay on the course and finish.)

 Starting Line